 With Clay Buchholz yet to prove his worth on this team, the Red Sox are in desperate need to fortify their rotation.
 Should David Price return to the form that made him the most sought after pitcher this past off-season, adding a #2 / #3 rotation starter would go a long way in cementing this team among the league’s best.
-Beyond Price, Risk Porcello and Steven Wright, the lack of quality arms will eventually tax a bullpen beyond what their bodies and talents can afford.
+Beyond Price, Rick Porcello and Steven Wright, the lack of quality arms will eventually tax a bullpen beyond what their bodies and talents can afford.
 The return of Joe Kelly and Eduardo Rodriguez would also be a huge bonus for Boston.
 Should either or both falter upon their return, look for the Red Sox to seek help outside the organization.

 Potential starters to target include: James Shields (SD), Sonny Gray (OAK), Zack Greinke (ARI), Wily Peralta (MIL), Jeremy Hellickson (PHI), Tim Lincecum (FA)